andrew/ultimate-awesome/README.md

 - [awesome-substrate](https://github.com/polkadot-developers/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-active-learning](https://github.com/baifanxxx/awesome-active-learning) - A curated list of awesome Active Learning.
-- [awesome-llm-role-playing-with-persona](https://github.com/neph0s/awesome-llm-role-playing-with-persona) - Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
 - [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
 - [awesomemlsys](https://github.com/gpu-mode/awesomemlsys) - An ML Systems Onboarding list.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.